-The Department of Genetics and Microbiology currently has nine research groups (see below) which are engaged in the study of various areas of molecular and cellular biology, genetics, microbiology and virology.
+The Department of Genetics and Microbiology currently has eleven research groups (see below) which are engaged in the study of various areas of molecular and cellular biology, genetics, microbiology and virology.
 The research is supported by a number of national as well as international grants.
 The results obtained in the course of various scientific projects are regularly published in renowned scientific journals.
-Members of four of these research groups (the Laboratory of Virology, the Laboratory of Immunotherapy, the Laboratory of Molecular Epidemiology of the Viruses and the Laboratory of Biology of Yeast Colonies) also participate in the Cellular Biology and Virology program of the Biotechnology and Biomedicine Center of the Academy of Sciences and Charles University ("BIOCEV").
-Additional research group that is partly associated with the Department is the Laboratory of Proteases of Human Pathogens (head of the sub-division associated with the Department: Klára Grantz Šašková, Ph.D.).
-The home institution of this research group is the Institute of Organic Chemistry and Biochemistry of the Czech Academy of Sciences.
+Members of five of these research groups (the Laboratory of Virology, the Laboratory of Immunotherapy, the Laboratory of Molecular Epidemiology of the Viruses, Laboratory of Proteases of Human Pathogens and the Laboratory of Biology of Yeast Colonies) also participate in the Cellular Biology and Virology program of the Biotechnology and Biomedicine Center of the Academy of Sciences and Charles University ("BIOCEV").

 The research teams of the Department of Genetics and Microbiology frequently co-operate with the other departments of the Faculty of Science, the other faculties of the Charles University in Prague, and various scientific institutes and universities both in the Czech Republic and abroad.
 For lists of the current collaborations, see the web pages of the individual research groups (below).
-If you are interested in our research and would like to establish a scientific collaboration, please contact the heads of the respective research groups.
+If you are interested in our research and would like to establish a scientific collaboration, or if you are a student interested in becoming a member of one of our research teams for either a short or a longer period, please contact the heads of the respective research groups.

-The research in the Laboratory of Virology (head: Jitka Forstová, Ph.D.) is focused on small DNA viruses from the Polyomaviridae family, their interaction with host cell structures and the possible utilization of viral capsids and pseudocapsids in gene therapy and/or the import of biologically active compounds into cells.
-Current projects are aimed at i) the delivery of viral genomes into the cell nucleus and the role of minor capsid proteins in this process, ii) protein-protein interaction of viral structural proteins in host cells, iii) the utilization of virus-like particles for the targeting and transport of substances to cancer cells, iv) the development of recombinant vaccines against porcine circovirus 2 and bovine papillomavirus, and v) the development of new diagnostic tools for the detection of species-specific antibodies against clinically important human pathogens from the Polyomaviridae family (Viral Nanotechnology Group, head: Hana Španielová, PhD).
-Another subgroup of this Laboratory (head: Ivan Hirsch, Ph.D.) focuses on the role of natural immunity in the elimination of Hepatitis B viral genome from the nuclei of infected cells.
-This team also studies the possibility of eradication of HIV resistant to combined therapy.
+The research in the Laboratory of Virology (head: Sandra Huerfano Meneses, Ph.D.) is focused on small DNA viruses from the Polyomaviridae family, their interaction with host cell structures and the possible utilization of viral capsids and pseudocapsids in gene therapy and/or the import of biologically active compounds into cells.
+Current projects are aimed at i) the delivery of viral genomes into the cell nucleus and the role of minor capsid proteins in this process, ii) protein-protein interaction of viral structural proteins in host cells, iii) the utilization of virus-like particles for the targeting and transport of substances to cancer cells, iv) the development of recombinant vaccines against porcine circovirus 2 and bovine papillomavirus, and v) the development of new diagnostic tools for the detection of species-specific antibodies against clinically important human pathogens from the Polyomaviridae family.

 The Laboratory of Molecular and Tumour Virology (head: Ruth Tachezy, Ph.D.) has been involved in the study of small non-enveloped DNA viruses associated with tumours in humans.
 Apart from human papillomaviruses, the laboratory team focuses on human polyomaviruses and other small DNA viruses (anelloviruses or human bocavirus).
 It has developed several approaches to characterize the viral etiology of tumours.